-“And He is the one who gave you life; then He causes you to die and then will [again] give you life.
-Indeed, mankind is ungrateful.”
+And He is the One Who gave you life, then will cause you to die, and then will bring you back to life. ˹But˺ surely humankind is ever ungrateful.

-The similarities between both of these religions are numerous and shocking, to the extent that even towards the end of their lives, these founders left behind something very similar for their communities, so they would never go astray….
-Before Mani pbuh died, he had gathered his companions and selected for them their Leader from amongst them… his divinely appointed successor after him, Sisin.
+The similarities between both of these religions are numerous and shocking, to the extent that even towards the end of their lives.
+These founders left behind something very similar for their communities, so they would never go astray.
+Before Mani (pbuh) died, he had gathered his companions and selected for them their leader from amongst them. his divinely appointed successor after him, Sisin.
 Before Mani died:

-They came closer to him; he laid his hand upon the head of Sisin, saying: “Use the place that I have given you for the help and strengthening of your brethren . . . after me.”
+They came closer to him; he laid his hand upon the head of Sisin, saying: “Use the place that I have given you for the help and strengthening of your brethren…after me.”

 – Manichean Homilies